QubesOS/qubes-doc/troubleshooting/nvidia-troubleshooting.md

 nouveau E[ PGRAPH][0000:01:00.0] init failed, -16
 ~~~

-Tip: In case that you only have an external monitor it is advised to attach it directly to a connector of the motherboard if it is present, this should make ensure you're using the integrated graphics card instead of the nvidia graphics card.
+Tip: In case you only have an external monitor it is advised to attach it directly to a connector of the motherboard if it is present, this should ensure that you're using the integrated graphics card instead of the nvidia graphics card.

 If you're seeing this error than that means another graphics card (most likely an integrated one) acted as failsafe.
 Disabling nouveau has the consequences of disabling nvidia support all together.